Confirmation Bias

 There are many hurtful stereotypes in the world about people from different countries or of different religions or races.
 The confirmation bias keeps those stereotypes alive.

 Let’s say you hold onto the belief that law enforcement officers are evil or racist.
 You are more likely to seek out, pay attention to, or share stories of law enforcement officers who murdered minorities without justification.
-Or, maybe you hold onto a different opinion – you believe that not all cops are bad or that the people who have been mistreated by the police deserved what they got.
+Or, maybe you hold onto a different opinion - you believe that not all cops are bad or that the people who the police have mistreated deserve what they got.
 You might brush off the stories that people share about cops killing unarmed minorities or believe that they are isolated incidents.
-You might read more into stories of people who were pulled over and had pleasant interactions with the police.
+You might read more into stories of people who were pulled over and interacted pleasantly with the police.
 Or, you might turn up the volume on stories of police doing good for the community and cutting down on crime.

-This probably sounds like someone you know or someone on your Facebook friends list.
-Anytime someone clings onto a stereotype, they are letting the confirmation bias lead them astray.
+This probably sounds like someone you know or on your Facebook friends list.
+Anytime someone clings to a stereotype, they let the confirmation bias lead them astray.

 Example 2: Speculation in Courtrooms